 When it comes to your mouth specifically, stress can lead to teeth grinding, jaw clenching, dry mouth, and TMJ disorders.
 It can also increase your risk of gum disease because your immune response will be weakened by chronic stress.
 Because of this, you're more likely to miss your bi-annual checkups and have difficulty practicing proper oral hygiene at home.

 In addition, there are many medications that can increase the risk of dry mouth as a side effect.
-If this is happening to you and you are taking regular medication to deal with a medical issue that's causing you stress, it's important to speak with your dentist about how to manage your symptoms and maintain good oral health.
+If this is happening to you and you are taking regular medication to deal with a medical issue that's causing you stress, it's important to speak with your dentist in Ahwatukee about how to manage your symptoms and maintain good oral health.

 People are always looking for ways to reduce stress, and some have turned to consume more alcohol or smoking marijuana to manage their stress levels.
 Unfortunately, these habits are harmful to oral health and lead to tooth decay from dry mouth.
 The stress hormone cortisol also causes problems with your oral health because it can weaken tooth enamel and cause gum disease.
 Dentists usually encourage patients to visit them at least twice a year for cleanings and other dental work.
 This helps ensure that patients' teeth and gums remain healthy as they manage stress in their lives.

 Studies have shown that stress can cause a variety of issues in a person's oral health, including gum inflammation, teeth grinding, and even tooth decay.
 To combat these issues, try modifying your lifestyle and finding ways to reduce your overall stress levels.
 Here are a few suggestions for reducing stress in your life and improving your oral health in the process.